 Yikes!
 What the hay???

-It turned out that I was feeding a line signal into mic inputs—a no no, since mic inputs have to account for the possibility that a singer is seductively whispering into a microphone or a musician is playing a quiet passage and just might need a little boost in the gain department.
+The Panasonic's owner let me know that I was feeding a line signal into mic inputs—a no no, since mic inputs have to account for the possibility that a singer is seductively whispering into a microphone or a musician is playing a quiet passage and just might need a little boost in the gain department.
 Whoops!
-Excessive "clipping" (engineer-speak for volume overload) would have been bad enough, but that was only half my sorrow—a second problem was even freakier—insinuating themselves into the proceedings every ten seconds or so was a hideous collection of moans ‘n wails, crinkly sounds which mimicked sheets of aluminum foil being wrung out and balled up, and stuttering effects, a.k.a “wow and flutter,” a strong hint that the tape heads were disoriented.
+Excessive "clipping" (engineer-speak for volume overload) would have been bad enough, but that was only half my sorrow—a second problem was even freakier.
+Insinuating themselves into the proceedings every ten seconds or so came a hideous collection of moans ‘n wails, followed swiftly by crinkly sounds that mimicked sheets of aluminum foil being wrung out and balled up, and stuttering effects, a.k.a “wow and flutter,” the stronest possible hint that the tape heads had become disoriented.
 A bright yellow CLEANING message, blinking away on the DAT player's display, had my heart palpitating along in time.
 Cleaning what?
 Potentially fatal digital errors, no doubt.

-Further messaging with the Panasonic's owner informed me that the cognoscenti typically transfer DAT tapes to PC hard disks via digital protocols like SPDIF and AES/EBU—the ones I'd initially dismissed—not your everyday analog mic cables.
-In theory, that would resolve the clipping issue.
-In practice, the prescribed cure, renting an unfamiliar interface with a set of matching inputs and acquiring the requisite exotic cabling (this fellow just happened to have both), was not only disagreeable from a financial perspective, it was guaranteed to be a gigantic PITA.
+Further messaging with the Panasonic's owner informed me that the engineering cognoscenti typically transfer DAT tapes to PC hard disks via arcane digital protocols like SPDIF and AES/EBU—the ones I'd initially dismissed—not your everyday analog connections.
+Doing that, in theory, would resolve the clipping issue.
+In practice, the prescribed cure, renting an unfamiliar interface with a set of matching inputs and acquiring the requisite esoteric cabling (this fellow just happened to have both), was not only disagreeable from a financial perspective, it was guaranteed to be a gigantic PITA.
 There was no getting around the fact that incorporating a new interface into a recording setup necessitates tackling a steep, time-consuming learning curve.
 Nonetheless, I would have been severely tempted to lean in that direction, that is, if only what I was hearing during the rare stretches when the tape played back flawlessly wasn’t a major disappointment: the poorly compressed, gradually deteriorating source material struck me as dull and lifeless.

 The Tom Scholz (Boston) designed Rockman amp heard on "Laurie's" and any number of '80s hits by the likes of Billy Idol and Def Leppard.

 At my wits end, I remembered that my interface had a set of “Super Channels”—combo XLR/quarter-inch input jacks which defaulted to either mic (hotter) or line (softer) levels depending on what type of signal they detected.
-Mercifully, employing those Super Inputs with the plain old mic cables established a matching line in to a line out relationship and brought the overall gain down to an acceptable level.
+Mercifully, employing those Super Inputs with the plain old mic cables established a matching line in to a line out relationship, brringing the overall gain down to an acceptable level.
 Nice!
 So much for the first major problem.
 Yet that grab-bag of obtrusive howls, shrieks, and stutters persisted.
 I took a deep breath.
 Was there some way, any way, that all that digital garbage could be eliminated or cut down to a bare minimum?
-Well, one suggestion that I found on a user forum was fast-forwarding the tape all the way to the end, then rewinding it back to the beginning, to better align the tape with the tape heads.
-I gave it a shot ... and ... occasionally, the tape played back error-free for five minutes or so— before the enraged sounds of Satan returned for an encore.
-On the bright side, I'd verified that the components at my disposal were capable of performing properly for short stretches.
+Well, one suggestion that I found on a user forum was fast-forwarding the tape all the way to the end, then rewinding it back to the beginning, the better to align the tape with the tape heads.
+I gave it a shot ... and ... occasionally ... the tape played back error-free for five minutes or so— before the enraged Satanic squeals came back for an encore.
+On the bright side, I'd confirmed that the components I had at my disposal were capable of performing properly, for short stretches at least.

-Somewhat emboldened, eventually I made enough halting progress to confirm that "Laurie's"—suspensefully positioned as song #32 out of 33— was actually on the tape!
-So was "Magical Bay," an appealing reggaeish concoction, the first song that Steven Solomon and I ever recorded together way back in the 1970s.
-Under the circumstances, I narrowed my focus down to capturing those two.
+Somewhat emboldened, eventually I made enough halting progress to verify that "Laurie's"—suspensefully positioned at song #32 out of 33— was actually on the tape!
+So was "Magical Bay," an appealing reggaeish concoction, the first song that Steven Solomon and I ever recorded together, way back in the '70s.
+Under the circumstances, I narrowed my focus to going all-out to capture those two tracks.
 Toward that end, I must have made like 30 nerve-wracking passes.
-Every single one of them was riddled with demonic visitations that made chalk-scraping-on-blackboard seem like a Brahms lullaby.
-I would have stood a fighting chance of cobbling different takes together had there only been a few screeches per pass; nothing doing—but there were just too many of them.
+Every single attempt was riddled with demonic visitations that made chalk-scraping-on-blackboard seem like a Brahms lullaby in comparison.
+I would have stood a fighting chance of cobbling different takes together had there only been a few screeches per pass.
+Nothing doing—there were just too many of them to contend with.

 Artie Kornfeld, erstwhile MM manager, strolls the Woodstock grounds with Michael Lang.